 In most cases, a 30-day notice would be considered reasonable.
-If the basis for termination of a PacificSource Community Solutions member from your practice is for disruptive behavior and is dangerous to other patients or staff, the period may be shortened to as little as one day.
-This is dependent upon the seriousness of the threat and our ability to either terminate the member from our plan or to locate another network provider willing to accept the member as his/her patient within the range of one to 30 days.
+If the basis for termination of a PacificSource Community Solutions member from your practice is for disruptive behavior and the member is dangerous to other patients or staff, the period may be shortened to as little as one day.
+This is dependent upon the seriousness of the threat, and on our ability to either terminate the member from our plan or to locate another network provider willing to accept the member as their patient within a range of one to 30 days.
 This also takes into consideration both the severity of the patient's condition and the availability of other care in the community within the time period selected.
 It is not necessary to indicate to the patient why the relationship is being terminated.